evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo_S/_index.md

 #### First Row Seats

-For the front row, the Porsche Taycan Turbo S offers two different seat types to choose from, catering to a range of comfort and style preferences.
+The front row offers two seat types to cater to various comfort and style preferences:

 The following functionalities are available on the **Comfortseats with memory** seat: